-- use of clear communication vinyl's to mark walking routes. - establishment of right-hand/left-hand traffic. - the introduction of guidance systems on floors highlighting the traffic flow direction within the centre.
+- use of clear communication vinyl's to mark walking routes. - establishment of right-hand/left-hand traffic. - introduction of a One-way traffic system. - placing distance marking lines on the floors of centres in line with physical distancing guidelines. - the introduction of guidance systems on floors highlighting the traffic flow direction within the centre.